joel-st/trello-dashboard/README.md

 # Trello Dashboard
 This tool uses the Trello API to pull statistical data about an organization's use of Trello.
 The statistical data is displayed in a dashboard.

-The following statistics are provided by this Trello Dashboard.
-Eeverything below is boards, members and actions belonging to the organization. xx is used in this desription instead of the numbers and percentages given by the tool.
+The statistical data pertains to an organization's boards, members and actions.
+The data mostly provides a high-level overview of the activity of the organization's boards and members, as well as the level of involvement and integration of new members. (xx is used in the description below instead of the actual numbers and percentages.)

 ```